 • Once clean, dry with a cotton cloth and store until next use.

-6. Skillet Recipes
+6. Recipes in Skillet

 1. Baked eggs with ratatouille

-2. rice with lamb
+2. Rice with lamb

-3. Artichoke and ham fritatta
+3. Artichoke and ham frittata

 5. Pork tenderloin with orange glaze

-7. the provoletta
+7. The provoletta

 8. Cantonese chicken

-9. Strawberry and Rhubarb Cobbler
+9. Strawberry and rhubarb cobbler

-10. Nutella Brownies
+10. Nutella Brownie

 As you can see, we have a wide variety of recipes, and many more that you can make in your skillet!